 5. Fight age bias and stereotypes

-It's easy to stereotype different groups.
+It's easy for people from different generations to stereotype each other.
 For example, a baby boomer may think of millennials as tech-obsessed or lacking in people skills.
 To Gen Z, boomers may seem stubborn and inflexible.
 Everyone is unique.
-Instead of assuming the worst, fight your unconscious bias by proactively learning about individuals, rather than pegging them as a "typical" member of a generation.
-Asking them about their needs will make you a better manager and shut down any potential ageism.
+Encourage your team to question their unconscious biases and proactively get to know their colleagues rather than pegging people as "typical" members of a generation.

 6. Offer flexible solutions to diverse needs

-Offering flexible hours, work-from-home options, or unique workspaces allow individuals to find the work style that best suits their needs.
+Flexible hours, work-from-home options, and unique workspaces allow individuals to find the work style that best suits their needs.
 For some, this could help accommodate new families, while for others, this could help them ease into retirement.
 Providing opportunities for flexibility and personal development is an inexpensive way to meet a variety of employee needs.
-The key is to listen to your direct reports and find creative ways to meet their unique needs.
+The key is to listen to your direct reports and find creative ways to give them the support they need to be most effective.

 7. Don’t overlook the similarities